The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Syzygy filtered algebra

-The number of isoclasses of injective objects in $\scF$ is equal to the number of non-leaf vertices in $R(A)$.
-If $S$ and $S'$ are not isomorphic, $J(\tau^{-1}S)$ and $J(\tau^{-1}S')$ are not isomorphic.
-Then the first conclusion holds.
+If $S$ and $S'$ are not isomorphic, the socle modules of $J(\tau^{-1}S)$ and $J(\tau^{-1}S')$ are not isomorphic.
+Then $J(\tau^{-1}S)$ and $J(\tau^{-1}S')$ are not isomorphic.
+Note that the number of isoclasses of indecomposable injective objects in $\scF$ is equal to the number of non-leaf vertices in $R(A)$.
+Then the assignment is a bijection.